 Dental crowns are ideal to treat a variety of different problems.
 They can also salvage the natural tooth structure to prevent the negative consequences of losing an adult tooth.
 If you have a severely damaged or decayed tooth, we’ll employ conservative options like crowns for treatment.
 Almost anyone is eligible.
 If we determine the decay or damage is too severe, we may require tooth extraction.

 If you have any questions about the dental crown process, our team is happy to answer them.
-Schedule a dental exam today or contact our office at your earliest convenience.
+Schedule a dental exam online today or contact our office at your earliest convenience.